Performant-Labs/automated_testing_kit_tester/README.txt

 - basic login/logout via the UI
 - registration and confirmation of the email via a fake SMTP service (ethereal.email)
 - awareness of the QA Accounts module
-- executing drush commands via aliases or to Pantheon via Terminus
+- executing drush commands via aliases or to Pantheon via Terminus and ssh

 And this will work on the native OS (i.e. macOS/Linux), native OS + a container (via DDEV/Lando/Docksal) or within a container.